CitationGecko/citation-network-explorer/README.md

 3. If you're going to be pushing back to the server make sure to add `apikeys.js` to your .gitignore file

+Alternatively, you can just open the html file and you will be prompted to enter your API key.
+If you use this method you will have to re-enter it every time you refresh the page.

 ## Instructions for use